 - Igor Ostrovskiy (experimental particle)

 - Update advising worksheet online form, save PDF but don’t submit yet

-- Meet with research advisor (if applicable) via meeting or email for approval
+- Consult with research advisor (if applicable) via meeting or email for approval

-- Consult with an academic advisor (from Grad Advising Comm.) for approval
+- Consult with an academic advisor (from Grad Advising Committee) for approval

 - Submit online worksheet online form and wait for email confirmation

 The worksheet completed every semester is provided via this adaptive online survey.

 This worksheet is also used to develop or amend each student’s plan of study. (see the PhD checklist)

 Students who have passed their preliminary exam and advanced to candidacy no longer fill out a form each semester, but must still register for dissertation hours each semester when notified and meet with their dissertation committee annually.